jisotalo/reciva-radio-patching/README.md

 9. In radio, navigate to
     * `Menu -> Configure -> Upgrade Firmware`

-10. The Reciva Pather should display some info in log similar to
+10. The Reciva Patcher should display some info in log similar to
 ```
 dns: query for p1.h1.uk.reciva.com
 dns: query for p1.h1.uk.reciva.com